Kabenge42/Finance_ML_Analytics_Platform/.aiassistant/rules/promt_rules.md

 - Code style and quality standards
 - Troubleshooting tips

+See `docs/code_guidelines.md` v1.2 (updated 2025-11-13) for detailed coding standards:

+- Standardized function signatures and return types
+- Column naming schema and dataframe conventions
+- **NEW in v1.2**: Uncertainty and Prediction Intervals (quantile regression + conformal calibration)
+- **NEW in v1.2**: Outlier Safety Rails Policy (winsorization, robust loss, clipping, non-negativity)
+- **NEW in v1.2**: Data Split and Leakage Policy (time-series → grouped → stratified)
+- **NEW in v1.2**: Standardized Predictions Schema (required columns and invariants)
+- **NEW in v1.2**: Sector Metrics and Calibration (persistence contract, bias correction)
+- **NEW in v1.2**: TDD Conventions and Selective Test Execution

 See `IMPROVEMENT_PLAN.md` for phased development roadmap (8 phases):
 1. Foundations
 2. Data Ingestion/Validation